 Reconstruction: creating complex tissue constructs

 4D printing is a new technology developed at TU Delft.
-Flat objects can fold into 3D objects over time when stimulated by pH, light, temperature or cells – think of origami structures.
+The shape or the mechanical properties of an object can be adapted over time when stimulated by pH, light, temperature or other physical stimuli.
 This technique will be used to create complex tissue constructs to direct cell behavior.
 Using this advanced technology together with stem cell technology, the researchers are building a proof-of- principle cartilage-bone unit to repair defects with a biological implant.

 Disease models: mimicking diseases